-- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery packs. - 3 Wait until the computer cools down. - 4 Turn your computer upside down. - 5 Open the cover on the bottom by unscrewing the screw (turn counter-clockwise). - 6 To remove the memory module, pull the tabs in the direction of the arrows 1.The memory module is released.

-7 Pull the memory module in the direction of arrow 2.
+- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery pack. - 3 Wait until the computer cools down. - 4 Unscrew the 2 screws at the bottom of your computer. - 5 Touch a metal object (such as the connector panel on the back of your computer) to discharge static electricity. - 6 Remove the memory module: - Pull the tabs in the direction of the arrows.
+The memory module is released. - D Pull the memory module in the direction of the arrow.